milanfx/milanfx.github.io/test.md

 	  LIMIT 5) AS SALARY_TABLE;
 ```

-2. Write a query to find the records of employees older than the average age of all employees.
+Step 2: Write a query to find the records of employees older than the average age of all employees.

 Age in years can be calculated as the year component in the difference between DOB and current date.
 You need to compare the age in years with average age in years.
 The average age in years will be evaluated as a sub-query.

 ```SQL
 SELECT *